 Ting Comic & Graphic Arts FestivalTingfest

-Named after Merle “Ting” Tingley, London Free Press’ editorial cartoonist from 1948 to 1986, Tingfest is an annual three-week celebration curated by The ARTS Project that showcases the work of past, present and future comic and graphic artists from Southwestern Ontario.
+Named after Merle “Ting” Tingley, London Free Press’ editorial cartoonist from 1948 to 1986, Tingfest is an annual three-week celebration curated by TAP Centre for Creativity that showcases the work of past, present and future comic and graphic artists from Southwestern Ontario.

 While this festival is an homage to Ting’s work and influence on generations of artists, Tingfest is a rare forum for emerging and established artists to present their work to the public through a gallery show that is complemented with free events and programs.

 Thank you to all those who attended our 5th annual Tingfest this year.
 The festival will be back Spring 2019!

 2018 Featured Artists

 - Lauren Degraaf